bup/bup/Documentation/bup-gc.1.md

     9 is the highest and 0 is no compression).
 The default is 1 (fast, loose compression).

+\--ignore-missing
+:   report missing objects, but don't stop the collection.

+# EXIT STATUS

+The exit status will be nonzero if there were any errors.
+Encountering any missing object is considered an error.

 # EXAMPLES

     # Remove all saves of "home" and most of the otherwise unreferenced data.